Keck Telescope Space Craft ® SCIENCE KIT

 - Check the contents of your kit.
-There should be five (5) parts sheets: One Sheet A, two identical Sheets B/C, and two identical Sheets D/E. There is also a sheet of brown corrugated cardboard.
-Use this cardboard in the next step:
+There should be five (5) parts sheets: One Sheet A, two identical Sheets B/C, and two identical Sheets D/E. There is also a sheet of brown corrugated cardboard, unless your kit was shipped in box.
+Use either this enclosed cardboard, or part of the cardboard box, in the next step:

-Don't discard the rest of the cardboard sheet.
+Don't discard the rest of the cardboard sheet (or box section) yet.
 It will be used later, as a form to hold a 90° bend into some parts as they glue.